microsoft/WindowsAppSDK/specs/PushNotifications/PushNotifications-spec.md

     {
         // Initialize using a Registration option and optionally defined parameters like manifest defined activatorId
         // 1) If kind = PushTrigger is specified, only the Push Trigger will be Registered with Background Infra
-        // 2) If kind = ComActivator is specified, the Project Reunion Background Task component will be Registered as an InProc COM server
+        // 2) If kind = ComActivator is specified, the Background Task component will be Registered as an in-process COM server
         PushNotificationActivationInfo(PushNotificationRegistrationOptions options, Guid taskClsid);

         // Applications that need to use ProtocolActivator will use this constructor